dmwit/maryodel/protocol/README.md

 yet lost, with no intervening messages.

-In the first variant, the request is for whatever frame the server happens to be on when it processes the request, and MUST result in a state reply.
+In the first variant, the request is for whatever frame the server happens to be on when it processes the request, and MUST result in either a state reply or a transition to the game\_setup state.

 In the second variant, the request is for the frame given by the integer component.
-The server MUST either produce a state reply during the given frame or reject the request with an appropriate `far-state` or `old-state` message.
+The server MUST do one of the following three things:

+1. Produce a state reply during the given frame.
+2. Reject the request with an appropriate `far-state` or `old-state` message.
+3. Transition to the game\_setup state before the given frame.

 In the third and fourth variants, the request is for the next appropriate mode transition.
-The server MUST produce a state reply during the same frame as the next `mode you control` message (for the third variant) or `mode you cleanup` message (for the fourth variant).
+The server MUST either produce a state reply during the same frame as the next `mode you control` message (for the third variant) or `mode you cleanup` message (for the fourth variant) or transition to the game\_setup state before the relevant `mode you` message.

+## Changes

+### `0` to `0-statefix`

+Previously, state requests were preserved across game boundaries, which was not really sensible.
+The `0-statefix` protocol fixes this oversight and allows servers to discard state requests when entering the game\_setup state.